 - Complexity of the environment increases the potential for job failures.
 With data coming in from such a large number of sources, job failures are inevitable.
 Companies need to implement robust monitoring and alerting processes so that your end-data users can see the status, or you’ll risk a negative impact to user trust.

-- Complexity of the environment requires auditing for the business users to trust the data.
-If part of your data pipeline happens in a black box, you’ll need to build in auditability.
-Otherwise, your employees will have a hard time accepting its outputs and developing trust in the system.
+- Many data sources leads to low trust.
+If part of your data pipeline happens in a black box, you need to build in auditability.
+Otherwise, your employees will have a hard time accepting that black box's outputs and developing trust in the system.

 - Data pipeline technology requires a different kind of engineering skills.
 Managing the various services that will be required to accomplish this successfully requires Devops skill—cluster management, load balancing, redundancy.
 At a certain point, you’re asking your engineers to build an entire product in addition to your actual product.